mohanbikram077/mohanbikram077/README.md

 To utilize my knowledge and ideas in this field of machine learning, web development and embedded system toward the smooth functioning of organization,I realised that, satisfaction is a book of achievement, which holds the learning experience records of doing, trying, twiddling, getting failed, trying again and finally succeeding in the project.

+My name is Dimitrios!You can call me dim

 ![Mohan Sharma's Github stats](https://github-readme-stats.vercel.app/api?username=mohansharma077&theme=highcontrast&show_icons=true&count_private=true)